People in our supply chains and surrounding communities – Agriculture

 Human and labour rights in our supply chains

-AB Agri has expanded its focus beyond raw materials to include third-party manufacturing and contracted labour.
-Over the past year, AB Agri conducted a review of contracted labour used across its manufacturing sites globally, identifying potential risk.
+AB Agri has expanded its focus beyond raw materials to include third-party manufacturing and contracted labour to this process.
+It conducted a review of contracted labour used across its own manufacturing sites globally, identifying potential risks.
 It has also assessed all its third-party manufacturers using a set of critical factors to evaluate risk levels.
-As a result of these evaluations, AB Agri has identified areas requiring risk mitigation actions and plans to audit five third-party manufacturers and assess one contracted labour provider.

 Regarding its own operations, all AB Agri manufacturing sites have completed an annual Sedex self-assessment.
-In 2022, it implemented a three-year rolling internal audit plan to conduct SMETA audits on all its manufacturing sites globally.
-Seven of these audits were conducted in 2024, with further sites to be scheduled in 2025.
+In 2022, it implemented a three-year rolling internal audit plan to conduct assessments on all its manufacturing sites globally.
+These have all been completed.

 Our use of cookies